ashneetrathore/CensusIncomeML/README.md

 > [!NOTE]
 > All figures referenced in this report can be found in the corresponding Jupyter Notebook (`project.ipynb`) in the repository.

-### :bar_chart: EXPLORATORY ANALYSIS
+### :bar_chart: EXPLORATORY DATA ANALYSIS
-During the analysis phase, the relationships between various features and the likelihood of earning more than $50,000 were examined to identify characteristics associated with higher income.
+During the EDA phase, the relationships between various features and the likelihood of earning more than $50,000 were examined to identify characteristics associated with higher income.

 Figure 1 displays the percentage of people earning more than $50,000 categorized by sex.
 The bar chart reveals that while 30% of males earned more than $50,000 in 1994, only about 10% of all females did.
 This disparity reflects broader trends in the 1990s: although women were increasingly entering the workforce, they were still underrepresented in high-paying roles and often earned less than their male counterparts for comparable work.